Have Dog, Will Travel! – 6 Tips to Travel Better with Your Dog

 In the United States, over 38% of all households own a dog.
 Less than 20% took their pets with them just a mere decade ago when they traveled.
 In 2018, at least 4 in every 10 took more pet-inclusive vacations.
 With 28% of Americans finding pets to be more fun than people, this trend doesn't seem to be going away anytime soon.

 And why not?
 Taking a dog along the family vacation can make for fun for everyone.
 Unfortunately, while trips generally produce happy memories, the planning can be a stressful experience.
-How well you plan and prepare also affects how successful and satisfying the trip could be.
+Whether you're moving long-distance or just taking a quick break, how well you plan and prepare will affect how successful and satisfying the trip could be.

 So, before packing and going, take some time to look at these tips to make traveling with your dog more manageable and a little bit more stress-free.